dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 <DSP-nr> <title>
 ```

 When using the DSP-number in the PR, the PR will be linked on Youtrack.
-To link the user story to a GitHub's PR, we strongly recommend to add it also to the description in following form:
+To link the user story to a GitHub's PR, we strongly recommend to add it also to the description in the following form:

 ```text
 Resolves <DSP-nr>
 ```

 Replace the `<DSP-nr>` with the real number e.g. `DSP-42`.
-With Github's [Autolink Setting](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/configuring-autolinks-to-reference-external-resources) it will automatically generate link to Youtrack's issue.
+With Github's [Autolink Setting](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/configuring-autolinks-to-reference-external-resources) it will automatically generate a link to Youtrack's issue.

 ### Add a label